ryanlintott/ShapeUp/README.md

 Corner(.rounded(radius: 5), x: 0, y: 10)
 ```

 Corners store no information about their orientation or where the previous and next points are located.
 When they're put into an array their order is assumed to be their drawing order.
-This means you can generate a path from this array.
+This means you can generate a `Path` from this array.
 By default this path is assumed to be closed with the last point connecting back to the first.

 ```swift
 [